Tycro-Games/tycro-games.github.io/_posts/2025-07-19-Hammered-Cross Platform Game Engine-CMake-Setup.md

 This is the breakdown, of what I have done so far:

 - using Cmake[^make] I can generate two .exes that use OpenGL and Vulkan, "_gl" and "_vk" as name endings
-- shaders are compiled in the generation step from .glsl to .spv into Vulkan and OpenGL specific binaries, as detailed in the Red Book, chapter two [^glb].
+- shaders are compiled in the generation step from `.glsl` to `.spv` into Vulkan and OpenGL specific binaries, as detailed in the Red Book, chapter two [^glb].
 - running one of them, initializes the selected graphical backend with the following setup: a triangle is rendered, along with an imgui menu that allows changing the compute shader applied to the background
 - an ImGui menu is also present to allow changing from one backend to another, closing the current instance and running the other executable

 This setup was made using vulkan guide[^vkg], then adapted to OpenGL in order to have the same visual output.
 I would like to explain how I set-up Cmake for my project and the common "device" interface.
 I will not go into the graphics implementation yet, since I do not have a good grasp of how I want to build that API yet.

 ## Cmake

 ### What is it?

 It is a popular cross-platform builder for C++ projects.
-The way it works is that it uses text files to define properties of the project.
-To get something working it is going to be quite basic, but I am also using a few more exotic features in order to make my life easier.
+The way it works is that it uses text files to define properties of the project[^make].

-This can be the name of the project, what kind of cpp version you are using, linking external libraries, including source and header files.
+This can be the name of the project, what kind of cpp version you are using, linking external libraries, including source and header files and even compiling shaders.

 `CmakeLists.txt` files are  are used to write the building logic, I have several of these files at different levels of my project folders:

 <video autoplay muted controls width="90%"  src="/assets/assets-2025-07-19/FolderStructure.mp4" title="Title"></video>

+I mentioned in the intro section that I would like to build this engine specifically for *simulation games*.
+It is irrelevant what is the target kind of game for an engine as long as it has a clear purpose, for me that would be a **3D renderer** and a similar game to **Dwarf Fortress**.
+Taking that into account, the build structure of this engine looks like this:

+1. `gl` and `vk` are the OpenGL and Vulkan backends.
+2. the engine is compiled into both backends, each of them using `common` code and libraries as well as API dependent.
+3. the applications then use the engine as a library

+<video autoplay muted controls width="90%"  src="/assets/assets-2025-07-19/EngineStructureDiagram.mp4" title="Title"></video>

+>This is roughly how the Cmake build process will work {: .prompt-info }

 ### Building the root

 The `CmakeList.txt` that serves as the entry point:

 ```cmake
 cmake_minimum_required(VERSION 3.24.0)